Changing table

 A changing table is a small raised platform designed to allow a person to change a child's diaper.

-Parents and carers of small children often find changing tables to be useful during a baby’s first year or two due to their comfortable height and because they often come with storage space in the form of drawers or shelves.
+It has been estimated that a child will have used 2400 diapers before it has become 1 year old, which equates to about 6.6 diapers per day.
+Most children stop using diapers some time between 2 and 5 years of age.

+It is common to use a changing table until the child is around 2 years old, however some use it considerably longer or shorter.
+As children become older they may become more mobile and active, and then some parents choose to do the changing procedure on the floor instead.

+Safety

+Experts recommend that a changing table have a safety edge to prevent the child from falling down in case the operator is not watching the child.
+However, no safety device is reliable and experts have warned operators not to turn away when the child is lying on the changing table, but if one has to turn away they recommend that the operator keep one hand on the baby in case it suddenly moves or starts to crawl.

 Public changing tables

 Many public restrooms have public tables available should a diaper change be required in a public place.
 They are typically made of hard plastic and rest on hinges so they can be folded into the wall when not in use.
 They are usually not enclosed in a stall.

 These became popular in the 1990s.
-Originally they were mainly found in women's restrooms.
+Originally, they were mainly found in women's restrooms.
 Through the lobbying efforts of Eric Letts, a founder of the Fair Parenting Project, it became commonplace to find them in men's rooms across Canada and the United States.

 In 2016, President Obama signed the BABIES Act into law, requiring changing tables in all publicly accessible, federal buildings in the United States.